How do I use VNC to access a remote Linux desktop?

-Virtual Network Computing (VNC) allows you to use GUI applications over a remote connection.
-If you only have one application to run, consider using X11 forwarding, instead.
+Virtual Network Computing (VNC) allows you to use GUI applications in a desktop environment over a remote connection.

 Initial VNC Server Configuration